Diverse support centers and platforms aim to speed up AI development.

 Hewlett Packard Enterprise (HPE) has also moved into the artificial intelligence world with a new suite of services and platforms to aid companies in understanding deep learning tech.
 The company is placing emphasis on deep learning which is a crucial subset of Al.

 Most times, when carrying out the implementation of this technology, companies require access to HPC or high-performance infrastructure which can train and build learning models for enhanced volumes of data.
 Nonetheless, many firms do not have resources and expertise in this field.
 The HPE is making efforts to make changes to this with its innovative offering.
 The goal is to simplify the adoption of Al.

 The platform was created using the concept of the HPE Apollo 6500 system in partnership with Bright computing, aiding companies to quickly develop applications for quick learning.
-Meanwhile, the so-called “Deep Learning Cookbook” Is a set of tools which is intended to aid companies in select the most appropriate software and hardware for various deep learning requirements.
+Meanwhile, the so-called “Deep Learning Cookbook” Is a set of tools that are intended to aid companies to select the most appropriate software and hardware for various deep learning requirements.

 The tools aid enterprises in estimating the performance of numerous hardware platforms according to HPE.
 It characterizes the most recognized frameworks for deep learning and chooses the ideal software and hardware stacks to suit their individual requirements.